All Episodes

 Well, clearly it's how he fooled Biden.

-By oh, it's great, we got this clean articulate black guy finally running for president.
+By, oh, it's great we got this clean, articulate black guy finally running for president.

 That teed off Al Sharpton to no end.

-So this is this is how he fooled Biden.
+So this is how he fooled Biden.

 No question.

-Um here is don't tempt me, HR.
+Here is, don't tempt me, HR.

-do not tempt me.
+Do not tempt me.

 That's right.